desi-ivanov/img2img-stylegan/README.md

-## StyleGAN2-UNet
+## Image-to-image translation with StyleGAN and UNet
-A style-based GAN with UNet-guided synthesis.
+A styleGAN with UNet-guided synthesis.
 This work is part of my master's degree thesis available [here](https://desislav.dev/msc-thesis-compressed.pdf).

 Some examples after training on the [UniToPatho](https://github.com/EIDOSLAB/UNITOPATHO) dataset: